-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 The service gives ecommerce marketers access to solutions they need for customer acquisitions and retention.

-So any topics related to retail, growing sales, ecommerce personalization and analytics, retargeting are points of interest for the blog.
+Any topics related to retail, growing sales, ecommerce personalization and analytics, retargeting are points of interest for the blog.

 Hint

-If you have any case studies or tips on how to grow the business in fashion, travel, food and groceries verticals – feel free to reach out at the Write for us page.
+If you have any case studies or tips on how to grow the business in fashion, travel, food, and groceries verticals – feel free to reach out using the Write for us page.

-The minimum requirements are 1,000 words length, 1-3 links to relevant resources and examples.
+The minimum requirements are 1,000 words in length, with 1-3 links to relevant resources and examples.

 33. SEO Butler